Sh0ckWave473/cse15l-lab-reports/Week7/LabReport4.md

     git<SPACE>clone<SPACE><CTRL+V><ENTER>
     ls<ENTER>

 The `ls` is not necessary, but is helpful to make sure that the command prior worked correctly.
+Also, what is pasted in is the url of your forked repository found on your GitHub profile when in the repository main page.
+You can easily copy this from the search bar.

 ![image](Step5.png)